Thursday, April 18, 2013

 Preheat oven to 300 degrees.

 In the bowl of an electric mixer fitted with the paddle attachment, mix the egg, egg yolks and 1/2 cup of the sugar together on low speed until just combined.
 Meanwhile, scald the cream in a small saucepan until it's very hot to the touch but not boiled.
 With the mixer on low speed, very, very slowly add the hot cream to the eggs.
 Pour in a slow trickle.
 If you add the hot cream too quickly to the eggs you will have scrambled eggs.
-Add the vanilla and orange liqueur and pour into 6 or 8 ounce ramekins until almost full.
+Add the vanilla and orange liqueur and pour into six - 8 ounce ramekins until almost full.

 Place the ramekins in a baking pan and carefully pour boiling water into the pan to come halfway up the sides of the ramekins.
 Bake for 35 to 40 minutes, until the custards are set when gently shaken.
 Carefully, remove the custards from the water bath, cool to room temperature, and refrigerate until firm.
 (I refrigerated mine overnight).